RyanNavillus/ryannavillus.github.io/content/publication/reward-surfaces/index.md

 publication_types: ['1']

 # Publication name and optional abbreviated publication name.
-publication: In *International Conference on Machine Learning*
+publication: In *Thirty-ninth International Conference on Machine Learning*
-publication_short: In *ICML*
+publication_short: In *ICML 2022*

 abstract: Visualizing optimization landscapes has led to many fundamental insights in numeric optimization, and novel improvements to optimization techniques.
 However, visualizations of the objective that reinforcement learning optimizes (the "reward surface") have only ever been generated for a small number of narrow contexts.
 This work presents reward surfaces and related visualizations of 27 of the most widely used reinforcement learning environments in Gym for the first time.
 We also explore reward surfaces in the policy gradient direction and show for the first time that many popular reinforcement learning environments have frequent "cliffs" (sudden large drops in expected return).
 We demonstrate that A2C often "dives off" these cliffs into low reward regions of the parameter space while PPO avoids them, confirming a popular intuition for PPO's improved performance over previous methods.
 We additionally introduce a highly extensible library that allows researchers to easily generate these visualizations in the future.
 Our findings provide new intuition to explain the successes and failures of modern RL methods, and our visualizations concretely characterize several failure modes of reinforcement learning agents in novel ways.